![]() |

 modern headquarters / R&D / production facility at Woking of Surrey

 that many British sports car specialists would jealous.
-However, since
+After a brief

 itself into a formidable rival to Ferrari, just like what its Formula